 Sleep medicine consultation is a critical part of our services.
-We are committed to providing comprehensive evaluation, diagnosis and treatment to patients with obstructive sleep apnea (OSA), insomnia, narcolepsy, circadian rhythm disorders, restless legs syndrome (RLS) and other sleep disorders.
-We also welcome pediatric consultation for sleep disorders.
+We are committed to providing comprehensive evaluation, diagnosis and treatment to patients with obstructive sleep apnea (OSA), insomnia, narcolepsy, circadian rhythm disorders, restless leg syndrome (RLS) and other sleep disorders.
+We also welcome pediatric consultation on sleep disorders.
 For your convenience, we have a Patient Referral Form which can be downloaded or obtained from our office.

 We provide a variety of diagnostic sleep test services, including PSG, PAP titration study, nap studies, and home sleep study.
 Read More

 We provide treatments for all kinds of sleep disorders, including sleep apnea, insomnia, narcolepsy, restless leg syndrome, and other sleep-related disorders.
 Read More

 Lack of restful sleep can have negative effects on all aspects of life, such as increased rates of accidents, decreased quality of life, difficulty concentrating, and increased rates of depression.
 Sleep problems can also increase the risk of heart disease, stroke, hypertension, and death.

 A home sleep test involves the use of a portable monitoring device that is worn while sleeping.
 New guidelines by The American Academy of Sleep Medicine states that home sleep tests can help detect obstructive sleep apnea (OSA) in selected adults.